mumoshu/brigade-automation/README.md

 The script will prompt you for you Slack team ID, or you can supply it using the `--slack-team TEAM_ID` command-line option.
 You must run the automations in a Slack team of which you are a member.
-You can get the Slack team ID by typing `team` in a DM to the Atomist Bot.
+You can get the Slack team ID by typing `team` in a DM to the Atomist bot.

-> _The Slack team ID for atomist-playground is `T7GMF5USG`._

 The script will prompt you for your GitHub credentials.
 It needs them to create the GitHub personal access token.
 Atomist does not store